gitforwork2/gitforwork.github.io/_posts/2017-02-09-h1b-bills-executive-order.md

 ---

 Since the recent presidential elections, immigration issues including the H1b visa program have come under scrutiny.
 Several reform bills are being introduced and then there was the rumoured executive order.
-Here is the summary of new bills,
+Here is the summary of 4 new bills and the rumoured executive order,

 ![New H1b bills](/assets/images/posts/h1b-new-bills-v1.1.PNG)